BananaAcid/ai-operator/README.md

 ## How this works

 It connects directly to the REST API endpoints of Ollama, OpenAI, GoogleAI (Gemini).
 The only dependencies are for the CLI interface.
+(And tsx for the time being to run the bin.)

 1. tell the api it is creating commands and will execute them if it writes them as `<CMD>...</CMD>` in its answers